Iowa County Warranty Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Iowa County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Iowa County that you need to transfer you would only need to order our forms once for all of your properties in Iowa County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Iowa County you only need to order once.

 In Wisconsin, title to real property can be transferred from one party to another using a warranty deed.
 When recorded, a warranty deed conveys an interest in real property to the named grantee with full warranties of title.